The God of dreams

 The God Bes

 Bes is the ancient Egyptian god of childbirth, fertility, sexuality, humor, and war, but served primarily as a protector god of pregnant women and children.
+God Bes a serious protector and a merry entertainer.
 He is regularly depicted as a dwarf with large ears, long-haired and bearded, with prominent genitals, and bow-legged.
 Usually, he is shown holding a rattle but sometimes a snake or snakes, a knife, or sword.
-The image of Bes was often positioned at gates for protection and almost always appears outside of birth houses.
+The image of Bes was often positioned at gates and bed headboards for protection and almost always appears outside of birth houses.

 He was also a popular image used in household goods such as mirrors, cosmetic cases, furniture, and knife handles.
 His feminine aspect is Beset who appears in spells to ward off ghosts, dark magic, evil spirits, and demons.
 Bes himself is actually a demon, more than a god.
 Although Bes is frequently associated with his feminine aspect as consort, he is more regularly identified with the goddess Taweret, the hippopotamus deity of childbirth and fertility.